BRISCO OF WESTWARD

 [16] Heather M. Warne, ed., The Duke of Norfolk's Deeds at Arundel Castle: Catalogue 1 (Chichester, 2006), 78.

-[17] Austin W. Spencer, Maureen Markt Dearborn and David Curtis Dearborn, “William1 Briscoe of Boston, Massachusetts, His English Origin, and the Brisko and Wilson Families of Cumberland”, The New England Historical and Genealogical Register, 178(2024):5-51.
+[26] Austin W. Spencer, Maureen Markt Dearborn and David Curtis Dearborn, “William1 Briscoe of Boston, Massachusetts, His English Origin, and the Brisko and Wilson Families of Cumberland”, The New England Historical and Genealogical Register, 178(2024):5-51.
 A John Brisco was a witness to Guy’s will.
 Guy’s wife Agnes (named in his will) was probably the Annas Brysco of Westward whose will was written and proved in 1576.
 However, the will does not name any of Guy’s sons as her own (although Anthony Brisco was a witness), so she was probably not their mother.
-As Guy had a son called Cuthbert, one possibility to be considered as an earlier wife is “Phelyp wyf to … Bryscoo”, a daughter of Cuthbert Musgrave, of a Cumberland family but recorded in the 1563-64 visitation of Yorkshire.
-The chronology would fit but so far no other details of Cuthbert’s daughter have been located.
+There was a “Phelyp wyf to … Bryscoo”, a daughter of Cuthbert Musgrave, of a Cumberland family but recorded in the 1563-64 visitation of Yorkshire.
+The chronology would allow her to be an earlier wife of Guy but so far no other details of Phillip have been located.
 Perhaps a more likely husband for her would be John Brisco who had some association with Mungo Musgrave, a name used in the family of Cuthbert Musgrave.
+The use of the name Cuthbert for a son of Guy does not offer any significant support for the suggestion that Guy married a daughter of Cuthbert Musgrave because Guy is known to have had a brother called Cuthbert.

 [27] Guy may have also had a daughter married to a Barne as several Barnes received lambs in his will and a Simon Barne was a witness.